Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Magnon-mediated current drag

-{\it For the low-frequency limit} of the longitudinal response, the relaxation lengths $l_{m}(\omega)$ for magnon spin and energy density depend not only on the momentum relaxation time $\tau_{\rm m}$, but also on the much longer relaxation times $\tau_{{\rm mp},{\rm ex}}$, $\tau_{{\rm mp},{\rm rel}}$, and $\tau_{{\rm m},{\rm rel}}$.
+{\it For the low-frequency limit} of the longitudinal response, the relaxation lengths $l_{m}(\omega)$ for magnon spin and energy density depend not only on the momentum relaxation time $\tau_{\rm m}$, but also on the much longer relaxation times $\tau_{{\rm mp},{\rm ex}}$ (exchange-based magnon-phonon scattering), $\tau_{{\rm mp},{\rm rel}}$ (spin-nonconserving magnon-phonon scattering), and $\tau_{{\rm m},{\rm rel}}$ (spin-nonconserving magnon-magnon scattering).
 Of these, relaxation by exchange-based magnon-phonon scattering is dominant at room temperature.
-Since exchange-based magnon-phonon scattering conserves the magnon spin density, but not the magnon energy density, the smallest relaxation length $l_2(0) \sim l_{T}$ describes the relaxation of the magnon temperature, whereas the relaxation length $l_1(0) \sim l_{\mu}$ for the magnon chemical potential is much larger.
-We define $l_{\mu}$ and $l_{T}$ based on Eq.~\eqref{eq:capitallambda}, but omit off-diagonal matrix elements and neglect spin-Seebeck coupling in the approximation below (compare with Ref.~\onlinecite{Cornelissen2016-wy}),
+Since exchange-based magnon-phonon scattering conserves the magnon spin density, but not the magnon energy density, the smallest relaxation length $l_2(0) \sim l_{\rm T}$ describes the relaxation of the magnon temperature, whereas the relaxation length $l_1(0) \sim l_{\mu}$ for the magnon chemical potential is much larger.
+To find an order-of-magnitude estimate, we neglect the off-diagonal elements of the matrices ${\cal G}(\omega)$ and $\Sigma(\omega)$ in Eq.\ \eqref{eq:capitallambda} and find (compare with Ref.~\onlinecite{Cornelissen2016-wy}),